SteveGaoRIT/cognitive-computing-chatbot/README.md

 I built my dataset here.

 ## data_processing.py
-This script is was used to test the data processing approach, you do not need to run it when training T5.
+This script is used to test the data processing approach, you do not need to run it when training T5.